adrianreber/cri-o/docs/crio.8.md

 **--default-ulimits**="": Ulimits to apply to containers by default (name=soft:hard) (default: []) (default: [])

 **--device-ownership-from-security-context**: Set devices' uid/gid ownership from runAsUser/runAsGroup

+**--disable-criu-support**: Disable CRIU integration even if the criu binary is found in $PATH.

 **--drop-infra-ctr**: Determines whether pods are created without an infra container, when the pod is not using a pod level PID namespace (default: true)